Code-Institute-Submissions/patterns_for_fashion/TESTING.md

     by price from the lowest to the highest or by reviews from the highest to the lowest.
 ### Purchasing and Checkout
 1. As a buyer I want to be able to select a specific size and the quantity for the product when I purchase it.
+    -   There is a dropdown select field with the options fo the xs, s, m, l, xl sizes
+    -   After selecting the size, the user can add extra items from the same size to the bag or add different sizes of the same product.
 1. As a buyer I want to be able to select one product or more in order to purchase them.
+    -   After adding the selected product to the bag, the user can continue shopping by clicking on the keep shopping button and selecting another product to purchase from the all products page.
 1. As a buyer I want to be able to view the items in my bag to be purchased.
+    -   After addindg the desired products to the shopping bag, the user can view the contents of the shopping bag by clicking the alert windows which notifies the user that the product was added or by simply ckicking on the bag icon top right of the top navigation bar.
 1. As a buyer I want to be able to adjust the quantity of individual items in my bag.
 1. As a buyer I want to be able to enter my payment information.
 1. As a buyer I want to be able to view an order confirmation after checkout and receive and email confirmation.